123Wampir/CADAnimation/README.md

 ## To Do
 - [x] Model explode animation (Select group of objects and them press button for exploded view)
 - [x] Animation saving/loading (Save and Load your animation as a simple JSON file)
-- [ ] Scene record and export to your PC
+- [x] Scene record and export to your PC (Record your scene at various framerates and resolutions to WEBP)
 - [ ] How to use tutorials
 - [ ] (maybe in the future) Three PathTracing support